kiart-tantasi/league-of-legends-app/README.md

 # About project

 - This is a simple app to see League of Legends match history
-- Client-side is made with React
+- Client is made with React
-- Backend is made with Spring Boot
+- API is made with Spring Boot

 # Environment variables